FatherofDharma/Coin-Calculator/README.md

 ## Description

-_This application is a lesson project from a Ruby coding class at Epicodus._
+_This application is a lesson project from a Ruby coding class at Epicodus.
+It is a program that takes an amount of cents from the user and returns the smallest number of coins to represent that amount._

 ## Setup/Installation Requirements